rekpero/Dog_Breed_Classification_using_Pretrained_Xception_Model/README.md

 # Dog_Breed_Classification_using_Pretrained_Xception_Model

 This code is for "Dog Breed Classification using Pretrained Models".
 In this code, we will be using the pre-trained Deep Neural Nets, which is trained on the ImageNet challenge that are made publicly available in Keras.
-We will specially use Kaggle Dataset of Flower Recognition.
+We will specially use Kaggle Dataset of Dog Breed Classification.
 The pre-trained models we will consider are VGG16, VGG19, Inception-v3, Xception, ResNet50, InceptionResNetv2 and MobileNet.
 We are mainly using "Pretrained Xception Model".
 # Organizing the Dataset
 The dataset you will be provided is in Raw Form.
 So its better to Organize the dataset first.
 For this you have to run the python program 'data_organizer.py'.
 This will automatically copy the image to the destination path.
 Also you have to input relevent info regarding 'path to raw dataset', 'path to training dataset'.
 The CSV file named 'labels.csv' has all image ids and its respective labels so we will take image from source path to copy it to newly created label directory.